fredcallaway/heroku-experiment/README.md

     git push heroku master
 ```

-If you get an error saying you are saygin  version, try updating runtime.txt with one of the supported versions listed [here](https://devcenter.heroku.com/articles/python-support).
+If you get an error such as `Requested runtime (python-X.Y.Z) is not available for this stack`, try updating runtime.txt with a supported version listed [here](https://devcenter.heroku.com/articles/python-support).

 ## Usage